-Fig. 2 illustrates the proposed design procedure.
+Fig. 2 provides a high-level illustration of the proposed design procedure.
 First, select design specifications from the system requirements.
-Second, select the best magnetic material from a set of lowpermeability materials with known Steinmetz parameters.
+Second, select the best magnetic material from a set of low-permeability materials with known Steinmetz parameters.
 In the third and fourth steps, we estimate the achievable quality factor $Q_L$ and size of the inductor with the best available material.
 If the results are satisfactory, we design the inductor.
 If not, it means the design requirements can't be satisfied even with the best available magnetic material, and one must revise the inductor design requirements.
 A key feature of this design procedure is that magnetic materials are compared first and the best material is selected before completing any individual design, greatly reducing design time and effort.
 Some important information such as the maximum quality factor $Q_L$ , and the smallest possible size can be acquired before the final design.
-By this procedure, we design an inductor only with one size and one material instead of investigating thousands of combinations to meet the design specifications.
+By this procedure, we design an inductor only with one size and one material instead of investigating numerous (perhaps thousands) of combinations to meet the design specifications.